On the knee of Galactic cosmic rays in light of sub-TeV spectral hardenings: Abstract

 \section{Abstract}

-More than fifty years after the discovery of the knee in the cosmic ray spectra, its physical origin remains a mystery.
+More than fifty years after the discovery of the knee in the cosmic ray (CR) spectra, its physical origin remains a mystery.
 This is partly due to the ambiguity of the energy spectrum of individual composition.
-Recently, direct measurements from several balloon/satellite-borne detectors found significant spectral hardenings of cosmic ray nuclei at a few hundred GV rigidities.
-A joint modeling of the direct and indirect measurements of the cosmic ray spectra may help to understand the experimental systematics and probably the physics of the knee.
-In this work, we update the phenomenological ``poly-gonato'' model of the knee to include the spectral hardenings, with a changing spectral index of $\gamma + \beta \cdot \log E$ with respect to energy.
-We find that there is some tension between the direct and indirect measurements.
-Specifically, the hard spectra of CREAM suggest a relatively low energy cutoff of the individual cosmic ray spectrum around the knee, which is inconsistent with the light component spectra of the air shower measurements.
-Furthermore, the light component data from AS$\gamma$/ARGO-YBJ/WFCTA/KASCADE are consistent with the all-particle spectra.
-We expect that more precise measurements of the cosmic ray spectrum of individual composition at TeV energies and beyond by the operating space detectors such as CALET and DAMPE, and the ground based experiments such as LHAASO, will eventually solve these discrepancies.
-Finally, as an illustration, we show that a spatial-dependent diffusion under two-halo model is able to reproduce the results of this ``modified poly-gonato'' model.
+Recently, direct measurements from several space experiments found significant spectral hardenings of CR nuclei at $\sim 200$ GV.
+A joint modeling of the direct and indirect measurements may help to understand the experimental systematics and probably the physics of the knee.
+In this work, we update the phenomenological ``poly-gonato'' model to include the spectral hardenings, with a changing spectral index of $\gamma + \beta \cdot \log E$.
+This modification gives a reasonable description to the CR spectra in a wide energy range.
+However, the fits to different data sets result in somehow different results.
+We find that the fit to the AMS-02 and CREAM data slightly favors a relatively low energy knee of the light components.
+In such a case, the expected all-particle spectra under-shoot the data, which may require an extra component of CRs.
+The fits to AMS-02 data and the light component (H+He) data from Tibet AS$\gamma$/ARGO-YBJ/WFCTA or KASCADE experiments give consistent results with the all-particle spectra.
+We further propose a possible physical realization of such a ``modified poly-gonato'' model of spectral hardenings by means of spatially-dependent diffusion of CRs.
+We find reasonably good agreement between the model predictions and the data about CR spectra, the secondary-to-primary ratios, and the amplitude of anisotropies.